Warren Transmission

-Warren Transmission was a General Motors automotive factory in Warren, Michigan, that manufactured propulsion transmissions.
+Warren Transmission was a General Motors automotive factory in Warren, Michigan, that manufactured automotive transmissions.
 It was located at 23500 Mound Road and opened in 1941 as a Navy ordnance plant, built and operated by the Hudson Motor Car Company, predecessor of American Motors Corporation.
 The plant was located north of Warren Stamping Plant and Warren Truck Assembly.

-As of 2006, the factory employed 1,200 people.
-The company announced on June 1, 2006, that it would spend $332 million to expand production at Warren.
-On April 5, 2010, GM announced it was adding 100 jobs to the Warren Transmission plant.
+In 2006, the factory employed 1,200 people.
+General Motors announced on June 1, 2006, that it would spend $332 million to expand production at Warren.
+On April 5, 2010, GM announced it was adding 100 jobs to the Warren Transmission plan t.

 On May 31, 2017, Warren Transmission announced that the second shift would be eliminated starting June 26, 2017.
-On November 26, 2018, GM announced that the plant would be closed in 2019.
+On November 26, 2018, GM announced that the plant would close in 2019.

-On March 20, 2020, at the height of the COVID-19 outbreak, GM announced that it would repurpose the former Warren Transmission factory for the production of face masks in order to help protect workers in essential services across the United States.
+On March 20, 2020, at the height of the COVID-19 pandemic, GM announced that it would repurpose the former Warren Transmission factory for the production of face masks in order to help protect workers in essential services across the United States.
 On March 27, 2020, GM began production with first deliveries on April 8, 2020.

-In December 2021, GM would sell the 117 acre property to Northpoint Development for an undisclosed price.
+In December 2021, GM sold the 117 acre property to Northpoint Development for an undisclosed price.
 In January 2022, it was announced that the plant would be demolished and redeveloped.